 - Value – Cruising on Disney Cruise Line is a luxury experience.
 To replicate it at WDW, you’d have to stay at the Grand Floridian and eat at Disney signature restaurants three times per day.

 - Relaxation – Usually after I return from a trip to Disney World it feels like I need another vacation just to rest from all the fun.
 After cruising on the Dream or the Wonder (the Magic and the Fantasy are on my bucket list!)
 I’m actually well-rested upon returning home.
-There’s no pressure to wake early, arrive at the parks before the crowds and plan a Fast Pass strategy.
+There’s no pressure to wake early, arrive at the parks before the crowds, and plan a Fast Pass strategy.
 If you’re debating Disney World vs Disney Cruise and relaxing is more important to you than theme park fun, choose the cruise.

-- Dining – One of the best parts of any cruise is the food, and Disney has really stepped up the quality of their on-board cuisine in the last 5 years.
+- Dining – One of the best parts of any cruise is the food, and Disney has really stepped up the quality of their onboard cuisine in the last 5 years.
 Not only were the adults in our party impressed with the fare, but having 24-hour access to food without having to pay (extra) for it made vacationing with two picky preschoolers a delight.

 - Characters – If one-on-one time with characters is important to you or your children, you’ll experience more of it on board the ship than you will the parks.
-Not only are character greeting scheduled daily in the common areas, they also make appearances in the kid’s clubs.
+Not only are character greetings scheduled daily in the common areas, but they also make appearances in the kid’s clubs.
 Sweet T got to toss bean bags with Goofy and do the Hokey-Pokey with Pluto in the Oceaneer’s Club.

 Advantages of Disney World vs Disney Cruise Line:

 - Rides – If you’re a lover of thrill rides or iconic favorites from your childhood you’ll find them here and not on board a DCL ship.